 Lindblad sets U.S. Women’s Open amateur mark with 6-under 65

-“She was fearless,” said playing partner Annika Sorenstam, Sweden’s most famous female golfer.

-Because she’s an amateur, Lindblad wouldn’t be able to collect the record $1.8 million first-place prize if she holds on to win the event.
+Because she’s an amateur, Lindblad wouldn’t be able to collect the record $1.8 million first-place prize if she wins.
 She would have had to declare as a professional before the tournament began.

-When asked if, in hindsight, that was a mistake, the 22-year-old LSU junior known to her friends as “Iggy” paused and said with a smile, “I’m going to stay in college for like another year or so.”
+When asked if, in hindsight, that was a mistake, the LSU junior known to her friends as “Iggy” paused and said with a smile, “I’m going to stay in college for like another year or so.

 Three amateurs had previously shot 66 — Carol Semple Thompson in 1994, Brittany Lincicome in 2004 and Gina Kim in 2019.